Coast Guard Squadron One: Division 13

 After reviewing a study of the overall infiltration threat, MACV requested additional aircraft and patrol vessels for Operation Market Time.
 A request for an additional division of Point-class cutters to be added to Squadron One was made on 5 August 1965 and preparations for deploying the additional cutters started in late October with the new division of nine patrol boats to be named Division 13.
 The staff and repair personnel arrived at Subic Bay 14 December 1965 while the division's boat crews received weapons and undertook survival training in California.
 The crews started arriving at Subic Bay on 28 December where additional survival and weapons training was given.
 Twenty-one of the division's personnel were sent to Divisions 11 and 12 to be exchanged for crewmen who had Market Time experience.
 Division 13 cutters began arriving as deck cargo on transport ships at Subic Bay on 24 January 1966 and crews commenced outfitting and painting them deck gray.
 Some of the outfitting had been accomplished before shipment so that more time could be devoted to training crews in gunnery and procedure before the division's scheduled departure for Vietnam on 18 February.
 During a training exercise on 13 February, the main engine alarm sounded on the bridge of USCGC Point League.
 After checking the cause of the alarm, it was determined that a complete overhaul of one of the engines would be required.
 Division 12 shipped a complete kit of repair parts from Da Nang overnight by way of a U.S. Marine Corps C-130 flight to Cubi Point Naval Air Station.
 The flight was met by division personnel and repairs commenced.
 Divided into three shifts, the crews worked around-the-clock and the repairs were completed in 72 hours.
 A partial load break-in was made the morning of departure and the rest of the procedure was completed while the division was en route to Vietnam.
-At 16:00 on 18 February, Division 13 left Subic Bay in the company of USS Forster, arriving at the RVN Base at Cat Lo on 22 February.
+At 16:00 on 18 February, Division 13 left Subic Bay in the company of USS Forster, arriving at the RVNN's Cat Lo Naval Base on 22 February.
 Patrol work for six of the division's cutters began at 08:00 the following morning, covering the area from 60 mi north of Vung Tau to 120 mi south.